fawzi/blip/ParallelizationConcepts.markdown

    emphasis is on collective communication that is normally implemented efficiently.
 Mpi is just an interface, it can be realized on the top of mpi, but it doesn't have to.
  * rpc stays for remote procedure calling, it is implemented using some ideas from xml rpc and rest interfaces, and has an api similar to Next distributed objects (DO): you have a way to publish objects, and you can connect and call method using proxies to communicate to remote objects.
 Remote objects are identified through url-like strings, several low level protocols can be supported

- * cluster is just a couple of things useful to handle a dynamic group of executers communicating though rpc

 SMP
 ----